 - The Inframammary incision, which curves along the bottom of the breast and within the fold, where the scarring is hidden.

 These various incisions will aid in different techniques and offer better access for different implants.
 After the anesthesia is administered and the incision is cut, the implant is placed either on top of or underneath the pectoral muscle.
-This choice offers additional options for results— placing the implant on top of the pectoral muscle gives greater projection and is less painful, while placing it underneath the muscle gives a more natural look and feel.
+This choice offers additional options for breast augmentation results— placing the implant on top of the pectoral muscle gives greater projection and is less painful, while placing it underneath the muscle gives a more natural look and feel.
 All options will be discussed during your initial consultation.

 What are the results and recovery like?

 It’s very important that the new breasts are supported during the healing process by a compression garment, much like a bra.
 This will support the new implant and keep it in place until the breast structure can heal and accommodate it, and it will also aid in healing by suppressing swelling.
 Your surgeon will determine how long the garment will need to be worn throughout the healing process, and it may be a few weeks before swelling and pain subside, which can be managed with prescribed medications.
 It’s also important to limit movement and strain on the chest during this time, especially if the pectoral muscles have been manipulated to accommodate the implant.